 The Canadian Work Stress and Health Study (CAN-WSH)

-In 2011, Professor Schieman fielded a national survey of 6,000 working Canadians and followed up every two years until 2019.
+In 2011, Professor Schieman fielded a national survey of 6,000 working Canadians and followed up every two years until 2019 (with the assistance of the research firm Malatest).
 One objective is to track changes in demands and resources that workers experience in their roles, with an emphasis on the work-family interface, after-hours contact, multitasking, and work-life culture.